The Bible (miniseries): Lookalike controversy

-There have been claims of a resemblance of the actor in the role of Satan (Mohamen Mehdi Ouazanni) to former U.S. President Barack Obama.
+There have been claims of a resemblance of the actor in the role of Satan (Mohamen Mehdi Ouazanni) to then-U.S. President Barack Obama.
 The resemblance was first pointed out notably by Glenn Beck ahead of the episode's premiere.
 This led the History Channel to announce:

-Burnett and Downey responded in a joint statement that "This is utter nonsense" and that the actor, Mehdi Ouazanni, had previously played Satanic characters long before Barack Obama was elected as President.
+Burnett and Downey responded in a joint statement that "This is utter nonsense" and that the actor, Mehdi Ouazanni, had previously played Satanic characters long before Barack Obama was elected as president.
 Downey added separately: